apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. note::

-   Multiple captures (eg capture groups) are not supported. (ie. ``s/foo/bar/g`` is not supported while ``s/foo/bar/`` is).
+   Only single capture/replace is supported. (ie. ``s/foo/bar/`` is supported while ``s/foo/bar/g`` is not).
 Furthermore, only the longest captured substring will be replaced for each line in the logs.

 .. note::